Hemp Industries Association v. Drug Enforcement Administration: 2004 case

-2018 Case
+2018 case

 In 2018 Hemp Industries Association alleged the DEA for created and was enforcing a similar regulation to the one that the ninth circuit court of appeals struck down in 2004.
-The parties reached a settlement in which the DEA would clarify the new regulation in light of certain Congressional Acts and the Ninth Circuits previous ruling and distribute this statement to the public and its partner agencies that the plaintiff alleges were violating the 2004 ruling.
+The parties reached a settlement in which the DEA would clarify the new regulation in light of certain Congressional Acts and the Ninth Circuit's previous ruling and distribute this statement to the public and its partner agencies that the plaintiff alleges were violating the 2004 ruling.

 The plaintiff, Hemp Industries Association (HIA) claimed that CBD is not regulated by the Controlled Substances Act; the Drug Enforcement Administration took steps in December, 2016 to index "marihuana extract" as a substance under its purview, with code number 7350.
 Part of the legal challenge stipulates that the DEA's action contravenes the Agricultural Act of 2014 (also called the 2014 Farm Bill) which allows hemp farming under certain conditions.
 After the lawsuit was begun a public statement was released.
 It started "Because [of] recent public inquiries that DEA has received following the publication of the Final Rule suggest[ing] there may be some misunderstanding about the source of cannabinoids in the cannabis plant", the DEA issued a clarification of the code which stated it did not apply to products derived from "parts of the cannabis plant excluded from the CSA definition of marijuana, such as the flowering tops, resin, and leaves".

 The 9th Circuit Court of Appeals heard the case in February, 2018.
 A number of members of the U.S. Congress filed an amicus brief supporting HIA.

+The ruling did not invalidate the legality of hemp or hemp-derived CBD.
+In fact, it reinforced that the Farm Bill’s protections continue to override conflicting interpretations of the Controlled Substances Act (CSA).
+The court implied that the DEA's attempt to treat hemp-derived CBD as illegal was contrary to Congressional intent.
+Prominent industry advocates—including Hoban Law Group—used the ruling to clarify that hemp-derived CBD remains legal, so long as it complies with the Farm Bill's requirements.

+Overall, while the lawsuit did not succeed procedurally, it indirectly reaffirmed the legal status of hemp-derived CBD and catalyzed regulatory clarity.